 As a prepaid debit card, you can easily control how much money goes into the account from the funding source, which is the parent.

 You can also bar certain types of transactions or deactivate cards.

-Savings Account Interest Review
+Greenlight Savings Account Interest Review

-The company recently introduced their savings accounts which allow kids to set aside money and gain compound interest on it.
-The accounts do not have all the features of a standard savings account.
-However, they help children learn the basics of saving money.
-They also let parents keep tabs on the savings habits of their kid..
+The company recently introduced its savings accounts which allow kids to set aside money and gain compound interest on it.

-Once you set an interest rate, the process is automated so you do not have to worry about manually adding interest.
+Once you set an interest rate, the process is automated, so you do not have to worry about manually adding interest.

 The app lets you set the interest rate so your children can better see tangible results from how interest works.

 These pocket accounts can be put aside for a specific purpose such as a new bike, phone, or game.

 Goals give your child a bit of flexibility with how they save and what they save for, though ultimately, you are still in the driver’s seat.